Skip to content

 Lower your risk with healthy habits

 Lifestyle also plays a role in overall health, including cancer prevention.
-Non-modifiable risks like genetics aside, McKnight said certain lifestyle changes may greatly reduce the risk of developing colorectal cancer.
+Non-modifiable risks like genetics notwithstanding, McKnight said certain lifestyle changes may greatly reduce the risk of developing colorectal cancer.

 McKnight recommends eliminating smoking and stopping or reducing alcohol consumption as part of a lifestyle shift to minimize risk for colorectal cancer.
 Many cancers have been linked to smoking and tobacco use, and recent studies demonstrate an increased correlation of cancer with excessive alcohol consumption.